OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/README.md

 **WSHandler**

-The following WSHandler and related codes could be added anywhere needed, however, generally we recommend to add it to the pmodel of corresponding component.
+The following WSHandler and related codes could be added anywhere needed; however, generally we recommend implementing it in the pmodel of the corresponding component.

 1. Define the **Component Type** and **Component Version** constants of WSHandler.
     *   Specify a unique string with prefix "plugin_" as **Component Type**, to identify the WSHandler in Siebel OpenUI and its corresponding Operator in DISA plug-in.